-VDX Monitoring provides placeholders for these credentials, to indicate the correct format.
-The following table lists the placeholders that VDX Monitoring creates.
+VDX Monitoring provides placeholders for these credentials.
+These placeholders are assigned to workloads by default; when you edit them, the workloads are automatically updated to use the correct credentials.
+The following table lists the placeholders and the workloads that they are assigned to.

-Table 4: User Credentials for Robots
+Table 5: User Credentials for Robots